Published On: March 12, 2026By

 • Complexity, Cost and Scalability (Y-Axis):

 Numerous vendors offer extensive professional services and global scale — while others focus on affordable, low-service, regional solutions.
-You’ll find simple, cost-effective options (bottom), as well as highly sophisticated, enterprise-grade solutions with many capabilities (top).
+You’ll find simple, cost-effective options (bottom), all the way to highly sophisticated, enterprise-grade solutions with many capabilities (top).

 The result?
 A 2×2 matrix that helps you clearly compare learning systems by product differentiation and buyer requirements.
-Each quadrant in this shortlisting tool includes vendors with similar characteristics, and solutions are mapped according to their relative functionality, cost and scalability.
+Each quadrant in this tool includes vendors with similar characteristics, and solutions are mapped according to their relative functionality, cost and scalability.
+So, you can feel confident that your LMS shortlist will represent the best fit for your needs.

-Find your best match now.
-Get the RightFit Grid shortlisting tool now…
+Find your best match.
+Get the RightFit Grid and build your LMS shortlist…

 How to Navigate the RightFit Grid

 This shortlisting tool is designed to simplify your LMS selection process.
-Use it to pinpoint enterprise learning solutions that most closely match your needs based on scope, complexity, budget and training priorities.
-Because the grid is interactive, you can click on any vendor logo to see more details and start narrowing the field.
+Use it to pinpoint enterprise learning solutions that most closely match your needs based on scope, complexity, budget, and training priorities.
+Because this grid is interactive, you can click on any vendor logo to see more details and start narrowing the field.

-Below are profiles of each quadrant in this learning systems shortlisting tool.
-Descriptions include vendor characteristics and the types of buyers they serve best:
+Below are profiles of each quadrant on the grid.
+Descriptions outline typical vendor characteristics and the types of buyers they serve best:

 “POWERHOUSE” LEARNING SYSTEMS